 I think we all agree that renewable energy and conservation is critical to our planet, our pocketbooks and our health.
+To learn more about how to save on energy at utilitysavingexpert.com.
 That said, in the real estate world, there have been a lot of questions and concerns related to roof-installed solar panels.
 If you’re advising a buyer or seller client, please be sure to understand that there are many issues beyond what meets the eye in terms of cost savings and good environmental stewardship.

 Leased solar panels bind the seller, and in some cases the future buyer to long range terms and conditions.
 Some contracts have been shown to be fair and balanced, but others have terms that are not at all acceptable to some new buyers.
 The contracts should be read in detail before signing – go to MimeosFL.net for more information.